-We ventured to the Khao San Road on our third day in Bangkok, but we quickly decided it wasn’t our cup of tea.
+We ventured to the Khao San Road on our fourth day in Bangkok, but we quickly decided it wasn’t our cup of tea.
 We ventured onto the backstreets instead and chose Krua Apsorn for lunch.
 We ordered the crab omelette to share, a dish the restaurant is renowned for, which was tasty and incredibly filling.
 I had a Thai green fishball curry and it was so spicy I had to hide my teary eyes from the locals.

 Thai green curry with fishballs and steamed rice

 We walked off our food for an hour in no particular direction and eventually I spied a cake shop.
 Choux Time had tables of treats inside and outside the shop, and Murtie picked something to try whilst I went round taking photos.
 We had the sweets with yellow and pink in the middle.
 Still no idea what they were but the sugar fuelled the rest of our afternoon.

 After struggling to flag down a taxi, we took a tuk tuk to Petchaburi Road and spent the late afternoon exploring Pratanum Market.
 The women’s fashion was awesome and I haggled away a couple of hundred baht at a stall with some really quirky tops.
 The market was packed with locals and there didn’t seem to be any other tourists in sight.
 I loved this area as it felt like authentic, bonkers Bangkok – the overhead wiring being a visual representation of this.

 I had my first Thai massage at the Watergate Spa on Petchaburi Road.
 Despite opting for a head and shoulder massage (heat rash on my ankles was too bad for a full Thai massage) the masseuse put me in positions I didn’t know were possible.
 My spine cracked with every movement, but it did the job.
 I felt like I’d been needing that massage for about 5 years.